danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > Nay, put on no proud looks, but hold fast to what seems best to you, in confidence that God has set you at this post.
 > And remember that if you abide where you are, those who first laugh at you will one day admire you, and that if you give way to them, you will get doubly laughed at.
 >
-> 1. <mark>If it ever happen to you to be diverted to things outside, so that you desire to please another, know that you have lost your life's plan.</mark>
+> 1. <mark>If it ever happen to you to be diverted to things outside, so that you desire to please another, know that you have lost your life’s plan.</mark>
 > Be content then always to be a philosopher; if you wish to be regarded as one too, show yourself that you are one and you will be able to achieve it.
 >
 > 1. Let not reflections such as these afflict you: 'I shall live without honour, and never be of any account'; for if lack of honour is an evil, no one but yourself can involve you in evil any more than in shame.